deoostfrees/Gibki/README.md

 #### .container

-Containers provide a means to center content.
+Containers provide a way to center content.
 Use `.container` for a responsive width:

 ![](https://rqrauhvmra.com/gibki/img/container.png)